bridgesign/Pattern_Matching-fpga/README.md

 Python 3 with pyserial library for serial communication.
 Basys3 FPGA board.
 ## Parameters
-There are two parameters which need to be set
+There are two parameters which need to be set\
+1. Length parameter : n\
+2. Chunk Parameter : count\
+The length needs to be set in control unit, multiplication unit and serial unit.
+The chunk parameter needs to be set in serial unit.